1. Home>

 Interesar in the Imperative Negative

 The Imperative Negative is used to give orders and commands, telling someone not to do something.
-For example, "no interese", meaning "(to you formal) don't interest!".
+For example, "no interese", meaning "(to you formal) don't be! interested in".

 In Spanish, the Imperative Negative is known as "El Imperativo Negativo".